wp-plugins/wordpress-file-monitor-plus/readme.txt

 == Changelog ==

+= 1.2 =
+* Edited external cron command to not output anything to file system.
+* Re-coded many parts.
+* Made use of the Settings API.
+* Created a filter to deal with formatting the file modified time in the report.
+This filter makes use of default WordPress settings and correctly shows the modified time in your set timezone.
+* If saving to file, the two files that are needed to be ignored are now auto ignored rather than relying on the user to add them to the ignore file list.
+* Made use of `DIRECTORY_SEPARATOR` constant to make sure compatibility with Windows OS and backslash directories.
+* Added functionality to reset settings to defaults.
+* Added manual scan quick link to plugin listing.
+* Added clear admin alert link to the email that's sent.

 = 1.1.1 =
-* Added .htaccess file to the data directory just incase your web host doesnt already block access to dot files
+* Added .htaccess file to the data directory just incase your web host doesnt already block access to dot files.
 * Wrapped wget URL with quotes to make work properly.
 Thank you Luciano Passuello for spotting this.

 = 1.1 =
-* Added setting to be able to save scan data and admin alert content to file rather than the database
+* Added setting to be able to save scan data and admin alert content to file rather than the database.

 = 1.0 =
-* Initial release
+* Initial release.